 ActWIse for Fraternity and Sorority Life students

-All new Fraternity and Sorority Life students are expected to complete a 90-minute ActWIse session, in addition to a Badger Step Up session, to satisfy Greek New Member Education requirements.
-Registration is now available for Fraternity & Sorority ActWIse sessions.
-You can also visit fsl.cfli.wisc.edu/members/.
+All new Fraternity and Sorority Life members are expected to complete a 90-minute ActWIse session, in addition to a Badger Step Up session, to satisfy Greek New Member Education requirements.

 Where can I find information about Green Dot?